coq-community/stalmarck/README.md

   this implementation is completely functional and can be used inside Coq.

-- a reflected tactic `Stalt`, that uses the extracted code to compute an execution trace, the trace checker is then called inside Coq.
+- a reflected tactic `staltac`, that uses the extracted code to compute an execution trace; the trace checker is then called inside Coq.

 See `algoRun.v` for examples how to use the algorithm inside Coq.